Cesar Murillo

-Cesar Murillo (born February 16, 1996) is an American soccer player who plays as a defender for Lexington SC in USL League One.
+Cesar Murillo (born February 16, 1996) is an American soccer player who last played as a defender for Lexington SC in USL League One.

 Career

 North Texas SC

-Prior to the inaugural USL League One season, in March 2019, Murillo joined North Texas SC, signing a one year deal with an option for a second.
-He made his professional debut on 5 May 2019, coming on as a 75th-minute substitute for Johan Gomez in a 1-0 away victory over Murillo's future club, the Greenville Triumph.
+Prior to the inaugural USL League One season, in March 2019, Murillo joined North Texas SC, signing a one-year deal with an option for a second.
+He made his professional debut on 5 May 2019, coming on as a 75th-minute substitute for Johan Gomez in a 1–0 away victory over Murillo's future club, the Greenville Triumph.

 Greenville Triumph SC

 In February 2020, Murillo moved to the Greenville Triumph on a free transfer.

 Forward Madison FC

 In February 2022, Forward Madison FC, also of USL League One, announced it had signed Murillo for the 2022 season.

 Lexington SC

 On March 15, 2023, Murillo signed with USL League One side Lexington SC ahead of their inaugural season.